Description

 Wendy Candy (AISWA Staff)

-Wendy Candy is an Early Childhood Consultant with AISWA.
-She is an experienced educator, leader, and mentor with expertise in designing innovative curricula and pedagogy in early childhood contexts.
-In 2019, Wendy was the recipient of the Australian Council for Educational Leaders WA Teacher Leader Award for Excellence.
-She has taught in early years classrooms and in universities and has conducted research on supporting educators and engaging children in ethical decision-making around sustainability issues.
-Wendy is currently researching educational leaders’ perspectives on play-based learning.
-Wendy is passionate about professional growth, teaching pedagogies and curriculum development, sustainability and quality learning and teaching.
-Wendy has recent teaching experiences and stories of practice, and she looks forward to providing support and mentoring for educators and leaders.
-Her work at AISWA includes supporting the development of Quality Improvement Plans, mentoring and coaching, assisting with planning and programming, and providing advice in early childhood pedagogy, including literacy, play-based learning and nature pedagogy.
+Wendy Candy is an Early Childhood Consultant with AISWA, recognized for her innovative curricula and pedagogy.
+She received the Australian Council for Educational Leaders WA Teacher Leader Award for Excellence in 2019.
+Wendy has taught in early years classrooms and universities, and researched supporting educators and engaging children in ethical decision-making around sustainability.
+Currently, she is researching educational leaders’ perspectives on play-based learning.
+At AISWA, she supports Quality Improvement Plans, mentors and coaches, assists with planning and programming, and advises on early childhood pedagogy, including literacy, play-based learning, and nature pedagogy.

 Terms & Conditions